hliangzhao/Face-Liveness-Detection/readme.md

 `MATLAB Version`.
 You can train different classifiers by setting control groups and analyze the correct rate.
+You can learn how to set control groups in this [page](https://github.com/NarcissusHliangZhao/Face-Liveness-Detection/tree/master/version/Matlab).

 `Python Version (updating)`.
 It's updating now.